mtconnect/standard_doc_generator/markdown_documentation/assets/main_flattened.md

 ![Cutting Tool Parts](figures/Cutting%20Tool%20Parts.png "Cutting Tool Parts"){: width="0.8"}

-The {{fig(Cutting Tool Parts)}} illustrates the parts of a Cutting Tool.
+The {{figure(Cutting Tool Parts)}} illustrates the parts of a Cutting Tool.
 The Cutting Tool is the aggregate of all the components and the cutting item is the part of the tool that removes the material from the workpiece.
 These are the primary focus of the MTConnect Standard.

 ![Cutting Tool Composition](figures/Cutting%20Tool%20Composition.png "Cutting Tool Composition"){: width="0.8"}

-{{fig(Cutting Tool Composition)}} provides another view of the composition of a Cutting Tool.
+{{figure(Cutting Tool Composition)}} provides another view of the composition of a Cutting Tool.
 The Adaptive Items and tool items will be used for measurements, but will not be modeled as separate entities.
 When we are referencing the Cutting Tool we are referring to the entirety of the assembly and when we provide data regarding the cutting item we are referencing each individual item as illustrated on the left of the previous diagram.

 ![Cutting Tool, Tool Item, and Cutting Item](figures/Cutting%20Tool,%20Tool%20Item,%20and%20Cutting%20Item.png "Cutting Tool, Tool Item, and Cutting Item"){: width="0.8"}

 ![Cutting Tool, Tool Item, and Cutting Item 2](figures/Cutting%20Tool,%20Tool%20Item,%20and%20Cutting%20Item%202.png "Cutting Tool, Tool Item, and Cutting Item 2"){: width="0.8"}

-{{fig(Cutting Tool, Tool Item, and Cutting Item)}} and {{fig(Cutting Tool, Tool Item, and Cutting Item 2)}} further illustrates the components of the Cutting Tool.
+{{figure(Cutting Tool, Tool Item, and Cutting Item)}} and {{figure(Cutting Tool, Tool Item, and Cutting Item 2)}} further illustrates the components of the Cutting Tool.
 As we compose the tool item, cutting item, Adaptive Item, we get a Cutting Tool.
 The tool item, Adaptive Item, and Assembly Item will only be in the {{block(CuttingToolDefinition)}} section that will contain the full ISO 13399 information.
 These figures also use the ISO 13399 codes for each of the measurements.
 These codes will be translated into the MTConnect Standard vocabulary as illustrated below.
 The measurements will have a maximum, minimum, and nominal value representing the tolerance of allowable values for this dimension.

 The MTConnect Standard will not define the entire geometry of the Cutting Tool, but will provide the information necessary to use the tool in the manufacturing process.
 Additional information can be added to the definition of the Cutting Tool by means of schema extensions.